We may earn affiliate commissions for the recommended products. Learn more.

 norton identity app sign in

-I spent considerable time testing the Norton 360 with LifeLock Ultimate Plus credit monitoring features.
+I spent considerable time testing the Norton 360 with LifeLock Total credit monitoring features.
 The credit score interface displays VantageScore 3.0 data clearly, and I found the trending information especially useful for tracking score changes.
 The three-bureau credit monitoring alerts appear in a straightforward timeline format that I could quickly scan for issues.

 Both apps maintain strong user satisfaction scores: 4.8 on iOS and 4.6 on Android.
 My experience mostly backs up these ratings, although I did encounter occasional sync delays between web and mobile interfaces.
-I typically prefer to use tools like this on a desktop or laptop–preferably in a browser window– but you can access all LifeLock's core features on your phone if you prefer the mobile form factor.
+I typically prefer to use tools like this on a desktop or laptop – preferably in a browser window – but you can access all LifeLock's core features on your phone if you prefer the mobile form factor.

 norton identity dark web monitoring